28 November 2019

 Slow cooked to perfection over hot coals in a smoker to seal in the smoky flavour, ribs are served when the meat is ready to fall right off the bone.
 Barbecue ribs can be either pork or beef and there’s a whole host of preparation methods that result in a diverse range of flavours.

 From dry rubs to sticky marinades, there is quite the debate around the best method to prepare ribs.
 The techniques tend to vary by state, with Texas, Tennessee, Missouri and the Carolinas (amongst several others) all making great cases for theirs being the supreme barbecue style.
 We’re going to sit on the fence on this one and say that the only way to find out which is best is by hitting the road on a foodie road trip to sample barbecue ribs across the states.

 Bunny Chow is a popular South African dish, consisting of a hollowed-out loaf of white bread filled to the brim with authentic Indian curry.
 The curry element of the dish was brought over by the county’s Indian South African residents and remains true to its origins to this day.
 Various meats and vegetables can be used to make the curry including mutton, lamb, chicken and beef.

 A hearty rich soup of meat and vegetables seasoned with paprika and other spices.
 Goulash is a traditional Hungarian dish containing a generous amount of paprika which reflects the nation’s love of the spice and gives the dish a red hue.
 Ask any Hungarian and they will tell you that real Hungarian paprika is imperative.
 While goulash can be made in several variations, beef is the most traditional meat used, accompanied by carrots, potatoes, tomatoes, peppers and various root vegetables.

-To book your foodie travel experience, contact your Travel Counsellor and take advantage of exclusive benefits including full financial protection and a 24-hour duty office ready to support you before, during and even after your trip.
+To book your foodie travel experience, contact your Travel Counsellor and take advantage of exclusive benefits including a 24-hour duty office ready to support you before, during and even after your trip.